gvwilson/thirdbit/fiction/santas/index.md

 [^unfortunate-incident]: Which admittedly wouldn't be all that much safer if there was what his writing teacher would probably have referred to as "an unfortunate incident".

 Half a dozen sailors were firing rifles and crossbows into the air.
-Half a dozen others were reloading the ship's two cannons as Captain Clausbeard and his parrot[^parrot-time] bellowed orders.
+Half a dozen others were reloading the ship's cannons as Captain Clausbeard and his parrot[^parrot-time] bellowed orders.
 In between them,
 Santa Greenbeard was hacking at an enormous black tentacle with his ax.
-No, not a tentacle—it was a metal cable as thick as Finner's arm, and it hung down from the blue-and-gray airship that was right above the ship.
+No, not a tentacle—it was a metal cable as thick as Finner's arm, and it hung down from the blue-and-gray airship that was now above the ship.

 [^parrot-time]: Sorry, sorry—the parrot that usually chose to spend time with the captain.